rabbitmq/internals/credit_flow.md

 In order to prevent any of those processes from overflowing the next one down the chain, we have a credit flow mechanism in place.
-Each process initially grants certain amount of credits to the process that it’s sending them messages.
+Each process initially grants certain amount of credits to the process that is sending them messages.
 Once a process is able to handle N of those messages, it will grant more credit to the process that sent them.
 Under default credit flow settings (`credit_flow_default_credit` under `rabbitmq.config`) these values are 200 messages of initial